oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     required (i.e. property_required is “false”) as they will stay undefined.

-- \<property_value\> \| { \<property_value_expression\> }: contains a
+- <property_value> or <property_value_expression>: contains a
-  type-compatible value or value expression that may be defined during property definition or refinement to set and fix the value definition of the property
+  type-compatible value or value expression that may be defined during property definition or refinement to set and fix the value definition of the property.

   - note that a value definition cannot be changed; once defined, the property cannot be further refined or assigned.
 Thus, value definitions should be avoided in data_type definitions.

-- status_value: a string that contains a keyword that indicates the status of the property relative to the specification or implementation.

 - validation_clause: represents the optional Boolean expression that must evaluate to true for a value of this property to be valid.

-- key_schema_definition: if the property_type is map, represents the
-  optional schema definition for the keys used to identify entries in that map.
+- key_schema_definition: if the property_type is map or derives from map, represents the optional schema definition for the keys used to identify entries in that map.

-- entry_schema_definition: if the property_type is map or list,
-  represents the mandatory schema definition for the entries in that map or list.
+- entry_schema_definition: if the property_type is map or list, or derives from map or list, represents the mandatory schema definition for the entries in that map or list.

-- metadata_map: represents the optional map of string.

-### Refinement rules

 A property definition within data, capability, node, relationship, group, policy, and artifact types (including capability definitions in